dimas/eye-of-the-pi/README.md

 Because of that there is no benefit from running independend threads for each screen, operations gets performed sequentially and the frame rate suffers.

 Also, the standard `py-spidev` library used to communicate with SPI devices only support 4K buffer.
 Which is not optimal as each 128x128 frame for OLED takes about 48K, it has to be sliced into small chunks.
+And more importantly, there is a huge overhead needed to convert `nummpy.array` to list that is accepted by `py-spidev`.
 For optimal performance you need to:
-1. install `py-spidev` version that supports `xfer3` method - see https://github.com/doceme/py-spidev/pull/75
+1. install `py-spidev` version that supports `writebytes2` method - see https://github.com/doceme/py-spidev/pull/77
 2. then make sure your kernel is configured with large blocks

 You can check the current block size with: